 When asked about his vision for the next 25 years, Raul grew thoughtful.
 “My goal is to continue to evolve our product line and grow 40% per year.”
 His ambitious strategy includes branching into the tiny house market (check out Forever Redwood’s first-ever tiny house design here).

-But the real goal, the one that circles back to the start of the journey, is nurturing the forest restoration work and acquiring thousands of new acres for rehabilitation.
+But the real goal, the one that circles back to the start of the journey, is expanding the forest restoration work and acquiring thousands of new acres for rehabilitation.
 “Global warming is a serious problem and restoration forestry is a big part of the solution,” Raul said.
 “It’s a natural technology that will cool the planet and preserve our future.”